Verse of purification

 God only desires (innama yuridu llahu) to remove defilement (rijs) from you, O Ahl al-Bayt, and to purify you completely.

+The most prominent members of the Ahl al-Bayt are the Islamic prophet Muhammad, his daughter Fatima, his cousin and son-in-law Ali, their sons Hasan and Husayn, followed by the Twelve Imams.
 Muslims disagree as to who belongs to the Ahl al-Bayt and what political privileges or responsibilities they have.
-Shia Islam limits the Ahl al-Bayt to the Islamic prophet Muhammad, his daughter Fatima, her husband Ali, and their two sons, Hasan and Husayn.
+Shia Islam limits the Ahl al-Bayt to the Muhammad, his daughter Fatima, her husband Ali, their two sons Hasan and Husayn, and the Twelve Imams.
 There are various views in Sunni Islam, though a typical compromise is to include also Muhammad's wives in the Ahl al-Bayt.
-The verse of purification is regarded by the Shia as evidence of the infallibility of the Ahl al-Bayt.
+The verse of purification is regarded by Shia Muslims as evidence of the infallibility of the Ahl al-Bayt.
+However, given the context of the verse, most scholars, both Sunni and Shia alike would agree that Muhammad's wives are specifically being addressed as Ahl al-Bayt in this verse.

 Rijs

 The Islamic philosopher Hossein Nasr and his coauthors define spiritual defilement (rijs) as all evil deeds and false beliefs that arise from the 'sickness of the heart', another Quranic expression that appears for instance in verse 9:125.
 In their view, the verse of purification can thus be interpreted as God’s wanting to remove any incorrect action or belief from the Ahl al-Bayt (lit. 'people of the house') and to bestow upon them infallibility (isma), that is, the innate protection against all false beliefs or evil deeds.
 They define isma as a God-given consciousness that overrides all other human faculties, so that a person endowed with isma is completely protected from going astray and committing sins.